mathisfun2048/building-blocks/journal.md

 This journal is meant to document the creation of an isometric urban game!

+---
+title: "Building Blocks"
+author: "Arya"
+description: "a quick logic game to introduce me to godot development"
+created_at: "2025-08-11"
+hours spent: 13.5
+---

 ## 8/11/2025 (7.5 hours)

 Summary of today: I spent today learning the fundamentals of godot and started the illustrations for the ground of my world and the sketch of my main chrachter!